benmccormack/MusicVisuals/README.md

 I had to learn a few new things myself throughout this process such as:
  - How to draw a shape from the middle as opposed to the corner as it is drawn by default.
  - How scaling works in processing
- - How to give the effect that shapes were drawn on top of each other when by default you can see the previously drawn shape through the new one.
+ - How to give the effect that shapes were drawn on top of each other when by default you can see the previously drawn shapes stroke through the new one.

 I spent quite a few hours trying to figure out how to stop the stroke of a previously drawn shape from showing through the new shape and eventually found the following function in the PApplet class which resolved the issue:
 ```Java